thaliproject/thali/alumni.md

 [Tim Park](https://twitter.com/timpark) - He wrote the demo that convinced our upper management that someone other than me could actually use Thali!
 His deliver was a big part of getting us funded!

 For just over a month we had the awesome help of [Wenhui Lu](https://twitter.com/ui_lu) who had a really hard job to do that we can't really talk about yet, but he did it well and without complaint.
 We are greatful!

+[Brian Lambert](http://www.softwarenerd.org/) - Brian created the foundation of our iOS code including figuring out how the heck to make BLE centrals work in the background, how to get an iPhone to be both a central and a peripheral at the same time and how to integrate the multipeer connectivity framework.
+He also was the original designer of the native API we use to communicate from JXCore/Node.js to native code and debugged through a lot of tricky issues in the early days of JXCore's native plugin api on iOS.
+He still helps out from time to time but now has moved on to lead his own project.